KevinOConnor/can2040/docs/Code_Overview.md

 The main task of the PIO "tx" state machine is to transmit messages on the "CAN tx" line.
-For each bit to be transmitted, the state machine sets the tx line, reads the "CAN rx" line (after a "sample" irq), and will stop a transmission if a dominant/passive bit conflict is found.
+For each bit to be transmitted, the state machine sets the tx line, reads the "CAN rx" line, and will stop a transmission if a dominant/passive bit conflict is found.
 This enables transmissions to properly participate in CAN bus line arbitration.
 To transmit a message, the ARM core fills the tx fifo with the raw bits of the message and arranges for the "tx" state machine to start after a "maytx" irq.